Get

 Image Credit: Fusionstudio, Shutterstock

-In 12th-century Europe, hanging the Christmas tree from the ceiling upside down was traditional.
+In parts of Central and Eastern Europe during the 12th century, people sometimes hung fir trees upside down from the ceiling as a symbol of Christianity and the Holy Trinity.
+This was a regional tradition that evolved into the upright Christmas tree we know today.
 You must ensure that the tree is fully secured to the ceiling and that the fastenings you use will not break or detach.

 You should also be prepared for some cats attempting to jump into and climb the tree, but most will sit and stare at it, presumably in amazement at the effort it took to put it up there.

-It is best to hang the tree in the corner of the room, otherwise, you will be evoking another ancient tradition akin to dancing around the maypole whenever you enter the room.
+It is best to hang the tree in the corner of the room; otherwise, you will be invoking another ancient tradition akin to dancing around the maypole whenever you enter the room.

 7. Christmas Tree Wall Decals